 - Tip 2: The cookies will NOT be golden brown when done.
 Pull them out of the oven just shy of being golden brown around the edges to ensure they stay soft and chewy in the center.

 Let the cookies cool on the baking sheet for 5 minutes before transferring to a wire rack to cool completely.
 Then, frost and embellish to your heart’s desire.
-I used Simple Mills Vanilla Frosting and these gluten-free sprinkles, which I found at Whole Foods.
-They’re super cute and not manufactured in a facility that handles wheat!
+I used Simple Mills Vanilla Frosting and these gluten free sprinkles, which I found at Whole Foods.
+Hobby Lobby also has a TON of super cute gluten free sprinkles!

-If you want to go the cookie cutter route, remove one dough disc from the fridge then place it onto a sheet of parchment paper.
+If you want to go the cut out sugar cookie route, remove one dough disc from the fridge then place it onto a sheet of parchment paper.
 Working quickly, cover with another sheet of parchment paper then roll 1/4″ thick.

 Press cookie cutters into the dough then wiggle a bit to make sure they’re completely separated from the surrounding dough.
 Transfer the cookies to a silpat or parchment paper-lined baking sheet then bake for 7-9 minutes at 375 degrees (NOTE: this is a higher temperature then the drop cookies!) or until the edges are barely golden brown.
 Freeze scraps for 5 minutes before re-rolling and cutting.
 Let the cookies cool for 5 minutes on the baking sheet then transfer to a wire rack to cool completely.
 Once cool, frost and decorate.